 At Noorderzijlvest Water Authority, more than 300 colleagues work on different aspects every day.
 All of them work on the same themes.
 In 2024, these 300 colleagues ensured that we can live safely with water, enjoy clean and healthy water, that wastewater is treated, and that there is sufficient water in every season.

-Who works at the water board?
+Who works at the water authority?

-The Water Authority employs both thinkers and doers.
+The Water Authority employs thinkers and doers.
 Over the past year, we have welcomed many new colleagues.

 What we are looking for in colleagues in 2025